Sensus0/readme-generator/README.md

-# read me
+# Readme generator
-  make readme
+  How to use inquirer to create a readme generator
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)